tomcl/issie/README.md

 When opening a project, Issie will initially search the given repository for `.dgm` files, parse and load their content, and allow the user to open them in Issie or use them as components in other designs.

-## Build Magic
+## Build Overview

 This project uses modern F# / dotnet cross-platform build.
 The build process does not normally concern a developer, but here is an overview for if it needs to be adjusted.
+Details are included below under **Getting Started As A Developer**.

 * Before anything can be built Dotnet & Node.js are manually be (globally) installed.
 Dotnet includes the `paket` tool which will manage other dotnet-related dependencies.
 Node.js includes `npm` which will do the same for Node-related dependencies.
 NB - there are other popular packet managers for Node, e.g. Yarn.
-They do not mix with npm, so make sure you do not use them.
-Confusingly, they will sort-of work, but cause install incompatibilities.
+They do not mix well with npm, so make sure you do not use them.
+Confusingly, they will sort-of work, but cause occasional install incompatibilities.
-  * Dotnet dependencies are executable programs or libraries that run under dotnet and are written in C#'.
+  * Dotnet dependencies are executable programs or libraries that run under dotnet and are written in C#.
 F#, etc.
-  * Node dependencies are (always) Javascript modules which run under node.
+  * Node dependencies are (always) Javascript modules which run under Node.
 * Initially (the first time `build.cmd` is run) the build tools categorised in `dotnet-tools.json` are installed by `dotnet tool restore`.
-   * fake (with the F# compiler)
+   * fake (F# build automation tool)
-   * fable
+   * fable (F# to js compiler)
+   * paket (alt dotnet package manager to Nuget)
 * Next all the project Dotnet dependencies (`paket.dependencies` for the whole project, selected from by the `paket.references` in each project directory, are loaded by the `paket` packet manager.
 * Finally fake runs `build.fsx` (this is platform-independent) which uses `npm` to install all the node (Javascript) dependencies listed in `package.json`.
 That includes tools like webpack and electron, which run under node, as well as the node libraries that will be used by needed by the running electron app, including electron itself.
 These are all loaded by the `npm` packet manager.